nexiality/documentation/expressions/CSVexpression.md

   - **`trim`** - instruct Nexial to retain or trim of any leading and/or trailing whitespaces per parsed value.
 By default, Nexial will trim each parsed value so ` California ` would be stored as `California` - the `trim` option is by default `true`.
 But at times it is critical to retain all the data found from its original sources.
 As such, one can specify `trim=false` to retain leading/trailing whitespaces.

+  - **`keepQuote`** - instruct Nexial to retain the double quotes around the column data even if they are not necessary.
+    By default Nexial will remove the double quotes around the data of a field unless they are deemed necessary such as the case for `"Johnson, Pete"` or `"San \"May-Eye\"'s Spot"`.
+By setting `keepQuote` as `true`, Nexial will retain the double quotes as found on the initial CSV data.

 For example: `[CSV(text) => parse(delim=\,|header=true|recordDelim=\r\n) text]` would read:
 1. convert text into a CSV component, using the default Excel CSV format.
 2. re-parse the same text but this time using **comma as the field delimiter**, the